extnet/Ext.NET/README.md

 Ext.NET
 ===========

-Ext.NET is available for download from http://ext.net/download/.
+Ext.NET is available for download from https://ext.net/download.

-All Ext.NET issues are tracked here in GitHub at https://github.com/extnet/Ext.NET/issues.
+All Ext.NET issues are tracked here within GitHub at https://github.com/extnet/Ext.NET/issues.